FaceCold/DL_COVID_19_ultrasound_biochemical/README.md

 | F1socre            |         The comprehensive measure of model precision and recall            |

 ## Disclaimer
-Our work is for research purpose and is not approved for clinical use.
+Our work is only for research purpose and is not approved for clinical use.